BarreraNazir/Banknote_Authentication/README.md

 Overview

+Banknote authentication plays an important role for the central banks in order to keep the robustness of the financial system world wide, and keeping assurance in confidence documents, mostly banknotes.
+The whole process are divided in various parts, and then the results of classification are accomplish to achieve the final banknote authentication.

-This project consist of three phases
+This task consist of three phases

 1. Banknote Authentication Dataset: